How to use the µTest++ Testing Framework

 Logical functions

-Complex expressions can be checked in a single line, using the logical
+Complex expressions may be evaluated in a single statement using the logical

 , _or()